Graciano1997/school_library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Decode a Morse code] <a name="about-project"></a>
+# 📖 [OOP school library] <a name="about-project"></a>
-This repository involves the conversion of Morse code signals into corresponding letters or numbers.
+In this project, I started building the school library app.
+In this initial step, I implemented the classes that represents students and teachers.

 <a name="readme-top"></a>